The Power Of A Grateful Heart

 That redirection erodes anxiety, worry, and fear’s capacity to grow in our hearts.

-#3 – A grateful heart opens us to richer relationship with Jesus.
+#3 – A grateful heart opens us to a richer relationship with Jesus.

-Imagine giving your kids amazing gifts day after day, and the imagine that they NEVER said “Thank You” or expressed any sort of gratitude.
+Imagine giving your kids amazing gifts day after day, and then imagine that they NEVER said “Thank You” or expressed any sort of gratitude.

 What would that do your connection with them?